A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Use the feature to get a quick summary of your competitors.

-Voila, you have several keyword ideas for your blog/guest posts!
+Voila, you have several keyword ideas for your overall website blog section!

-And that’s it: how to design an SEO competitor analysis report.
+And that’s it: how to design a comprehensive SEO competitive analysis report from competitors SEO data.

 What next?

-Draw inferences from the report on how long it’ll take for your site to rank.
+Draw inferences from the report on how long it’ll take for your site to rank against your SEO efforts.
 Here an example with the supposition that I am talking to my client:

 My Findings and Suggestions:

-– Page Level (DR, RD & Curated Links): The minium number of Referring Domains on your SERP is “5” for DR:59 domain ranking on number 5.
-You’re lucky to rank on top 15 spots of Google with only “1” Referring domain with a DR of 20.
+– Page Level (DR, RD & Curated Links): The minimum number of Referring Domains on your SERP is “5” for DR:59 domain ranking on number 5.
+You’re lucky to rank in the top 15 spots of Google with only “1” Referring domain with a DR of 20.
 Try to increase the number by going after the opportunities on 3rd sheet: Page Level – Blogger Outreach Opportunities.
-This will eventually increase your number of curated links which is “0” as of 16th May, 2023.
-The avg. number of curated link of competitors is 5.
+This will eventually increase your number of curated links, which is “0” as of 16th May, 2023.
+The average number of curated link of competitors is 5.

 – Page Level (Ranking Velocity): Depending upon certain “Domain Level Factors (DR, Top Pages, Organic Age etc.)“, you can easily rank your keyword within first year.
 The average first page ranking velocity is 10 months.